 Delivery mode Online

-Location
+Location UC - Canberra, Online

 Duration 0.7 years

 Faculty Faculty of Health

 Discipline Discipline of Counselling

 CRICOS code

-English language There are non-standard English language requirements for this course.
-To be eligible you must have an overall
+English language requirements There are non-standard English language requirements for this course.
+To be eligible you must have an overall IELTS Academic score (or equivalent) of 7.0, with no band score below 7.0.
+For alternate/equivalent ways of